 The City of Newton established the Newton Human Rights Commission in 1973 to ensure mutual understanding and respect among all persons in the City by promoting acceptance of diversity and combating discrimination.
 The Commissioners and Advisory Council members come from all walks of life and are volunteers who live or work in Newton.

 HRC meetings are open to the public.
-We meet at 7:00pm in Room 106C, in the rotunda on the first floor of Newton City Hall.
+We meet at 7:00 pm in Room B15, on the basement level of Newton City Hall (unless otherwise noted).
 Upcoming meetings:

 We, the Newton Human Rights Commission, support the Welcoming City Ordinance proposed by Mayor Warren, Police Chief MacDonald, and all co-docketers, including many city councilors and former Mayor David Cohen.

 We believe this ordinance promotes the mission of the Human Rights Commission by affirming Newton as a safe and welcoming city for all, regardless of immigration status.